Page contents

 Resource location.
 A Google Maps icon appears to show the address.

-The resources menu is at the top of the resources panel and opens when clicked.
-It has the following functions.
+The resources menu is at the top of the resources panel and opens when clicked with the functions below.

 Collapse